jnsp/nvim-config/README.md

 ```

 ALE is very powerful, but it has a lot of options.
-You should read the doc for this plugin.
+It would help if you read the doc for this plugin.
 There are some options for me below.

-For example, You can fix your file everytime you save it.
+For example, You can fix your file every time you save it.

 ```vim
 " ale - fix files when you save them. let g:ale_fix_on_save = 1
 ```

-You can use different linters at the same time, but it is sometimes confusing which one is warning.
+You can use different linters simultaneously, but it is sometimes confusing which one is warning.
 You need kinder messages from your linters.

 ```vim